AlicanteTechMeetup/MeetUp_DBCityFinder/README.md

 Most of previous steps were generic for all the filters we want to add.
 This won't take too much for that reason.

-* Take a look at [how to work with <select> in AngularJS](https://docs.angularjs.org/api/ng/directive/select#using-select-with-ngoptions-and-setting-a-default-value).
+* Take a look at [how to work with select tag in AngularJS](https://docs.angularjs.org/api/ng/directive/select#using-select-with-ngoptions-and-setting-a-default-value).
 We are using `ng-options`, since it is more simple, flexible and fast.
 Let's add another filter in the *filter section* on **main_view.html**:

 ```html
   <div class="col-xs-6">